Grad to grad: Graduation gift ideas for every kind of friendship

 They made you smile every time you saw them before class, after tests, at meetings, during practice, at rehearsals, for archaic rituals, whatever.
 In big and little ways, they sure did help you survive academia.
 Giving tiny grad gifts to a friend who always lent you a pen or laughed at your jokes is a really nice way to let them know they matter.

 - Cheer them on.
-These upbeat stickers or a book full of pep talks will help them feel encouraged on the daily.
+These upbeat stickers or a gift book full of pep talks will help them feel encouraged on the daily.

 - Class acquaintances can be mysterious, but you know they’re graduating.
 You know they have dreams.
 You’re pretty sure they’re human.
 A little encouragement means a lot.
 A sweet mini card is just the right level of appreciation and you can get a filled-in one or a blank one if you want to say a little something extra.